Proven-Paradox/shaper-system/Handbook.md

 **The Name of the Ability**
 Ability Type (Attack/Spell/Auxiliary)
-Action (Major/Minor): whether the Ability requires a Minor or Major Action to use.
+Action (Major/Minor/Counter): whether the Ability requires a Minor, Major, or Counter Action to use.
 (Actions will be described in more detail in Chapter 10.)
 Prerequisites: What other things are required before one can learn this Ability.
 Range: How far away a target can be while still being in reach of this Ability.
 There are five possible ranges:
 * None - this skill targets yourself.